arista-eosext/autoipcfg/README.md

 ```

-After the script is Ethernet1 on switchA will read:
+After the script has completed Ethernet1 on switchA will read:

 ```
       Interface Etherenet1